rstacruz/modern-development/git/reviewing.md

 ## Understanding the pull request

-A review will be party responsible for the code's presence in the project.
+A review will be partly responsible for the code's presence in the project.
 Should anyone have concerns about it in the future, it's going to be the author and the reviewer who should be able to answer these concerns.

 A reviewer should also test the pull request, if possible.

 ## Approving

+Simple.
 Merge the pull request to approve it!

 If you'd like to offer your review but don't want to merge it yourself, you can leave a comment saying "LGTM."
 This can either mean "looks good to me" or "let's get this merged."
 This is useful if you'd rather wait for the input of another colleague.